 Deep in Switzerland’s Romansh-speaking Engadine Valley, Hotel Castell is as much an art destination as it is a wellness one.
 Every September, the castle hosts intimate Art Weekends on its grassy summit in the village of Zuoz.
 These gatherings encourage small groups to interact with artists during conversations, lectures, informal sessions and impromptu aperitifs.
 Previous artists have included Tadashi Kawamata, Olaf Breuning and Fischli/Weiss; some have left installations that punctuate the hotel grounds, alongside permanent pieces by Roman Signer and Carsten Höller and a stone tower featuring a James Turrell light show.
 The hotel’s hammam was the first in the Alps and remains a maze of steam rooms, tepidariums, watery caverns and hammam slabs with lif bags to fill with soap for lathering up.
 Treatments include Rasul, a mud wrap, and lumbar massages using St John’s wort oil.
-A standalone timber terrace wrapping around a hillside was designed by Kawamata and includes a reflecting meditation pool, a waterfall window and a small Finnish sauna for two that must be reserved ahead.
+A standalone timber terrace wrapping around a hillside was designed by Kawamata and includes a reflecting meditation pool and a small Finnish sauna for two that must be reserved ahead.

 Price range: $$

 Closest cities: Milan, Italy (three hours by car or train) and Zurich, Switzerland (three hours by car or train)